They care only for their 'nani' in Italy: Adityanath on Rahul, Priyanka | Politics

 Adityanath said if a Samajwadi Party government comes to power, UP will get a “mafia raj”.
 Mafia members who are now in jail will be let out, he claimed.

-“Give us your vote, it you want to vote for “vikas” (development).
+“Give us your vote, if you want to vote for “vikas” (development).
 Vote for them if you want to vote for “vinash” (destruction),” he said.
+Talking of the state’s fight against COVID-19, Adityanath said Uttar Pradesh’s battle the epidemic has been lauded all over the country.

+Uttar Pradesh on Sunday became the first state in the country to have administered a total of 26 crore doses of the Covid vaccine, he said, adding people were apprehensive of the third wave of the infection, largely fuelled by the Omicron variant of the virus but the state is “apt at tackling not only hardened criminals but coronavirus as well.”
+Comparing the alleged lawlessness in the state during the previous SP government with its development during the “double-engine BJP government at the Centre and in the state”, the chief minister said the BJP is building not only Lord Ram Temple in Ayodhya but defence corridor in Aligarh as well.

+The SP government on the contrary had fuelled the mushrooming growth of illegal factories for country-made pistols all over the state, he alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)